How-To Creole

 4. Mwen byen – I am well

-Note: Say m ap aprann Kreyòl when you feel overwhelmed by Haitians are talking to you completely in Creole.
+Note: Say m ap aprann Kreyòl when you feel overwhelmed if Haitians are speaking full-blown Haitian Creole to you as a beginner.
 This makes them happy that you are learning their language, and this reminds them to slow down for you.

 5. Sa k pase? – What's up?